 “I’m a chief engineer at a 50-story office building in a high-rent district of the city.
 Our tenants are looking for high-end office space and they value sustainability and quality.
 My property manager is interested in long-term efficiency and differentiating our property from others.
 He’s willing to make an investment if the payback is under two years.
 In fact, he’s mentioned LED lighting to me a few times wondering if we should consider it.”

 LED is probably going to be a top consideration because of the importance is sustainability and the interest in efficiency.
 Additional benefits like light quality will also help to differentiate your property.
-It’s not uncommon to find linear LEDs with a
+It’s not uncommon to find linear LEDs with a sub-two year payback, so you’ll probably want to consider a retrofit.

 Scenario No. 2: